Microphone Not Working on Windows 11? Here Is How to Fix It

-You sit down to join a meeting, start talking... and no one can hear you.
-Frustrating, right?
+You sit down to join a meeting, start talking — and no one can hear you.
+Most of the time it is not broken.
+It is just a setting or a permission that needs fixing.

 1. Check the Basics First

-- Is your microphone plugged in properly?
+Is your microphone plugged in properly?
 USB mics can feel like they are connected but are not fully seated.

-- Check for a mute switch.
-Many headsets have an inline mute button.
+Check for a mute switch — many headsets have an inline mute button.

-- Try a different USB port or unplug and plug the mic back in.
+Try a different USB port or unplug and plug the mic back in.

 2. Make Sure Windows Detects Your Microphone